 - Breastfeed more frequently.
 This will reduce your milk production.

-- Feed your little one when she is relaxed so that she sucks more gently, and the milk flow decreases.
+- Feed your little one when they are relaxed so that they suck more gently, and the milk flow decreases.

 - Wait until the let-down occurs, detach your baby from the nipple, clean the excess with a towel, and attach your little one again.